 The beach is huge and filled with so many amazing shells.
 Better than any shelling I have done anywhere else!

-You can also access this from a beach further up the road.
+You can also access the beach from further up the road.
 It is marked but on the left hand side of the road if you are driving on the cape towards St Joseph Bay State Park – there are a bunch of big rocks and a small opening where you can see the water and the beach.
-You can park on the side of the road here and walk to the shipwreck from there.
-I would say it is about 1/2 a mile to the shipwreck from here.
+You can park on the side of the road here and walk through a bunch of tree trunks on the beach.

 Where To Eat In Port St Joe

 There are a variety of great Port St Joe restaurants.
 We highly recommend trying Oysters while you are here and any of the local caught fish.

 Uptown Raw Bar and Grill